How to Raise Goat?

 If you raise a goat as a pet, it may not be feasible to slaughter it, but it will be a profitable business for some farmers.
 The United States imports approximately half the goat’s meat as farmers do not raise sufficient goats for demand.

 Goats need less space than cattle animals and meat is slightly slimmer than other red meat.
 Start with meat breeds like Boer, Kiko, and Spanish chips and find processing plants approved by USDA.
-In many ethnic communities, goat meat serves an important source of protein and better sold than in conventional food.
+In many ethnic communities, goat meat serves an important source of protein and is better sold than in conventional food.

 Your goats will never have 9 to 5 jobs or 401 (k).
 Still, you can bring your goats into the market and create a profitable company on your hobby farm through planning and imagination.